Odense Steel Shipyard: The new Odense Steel Shipyard (the "Lindø" Yard)

-The collapse in world shipping as a result of the 2009 Global Recession led Maersk to announce in January 2009 that Odense would concentrate on smaller ships but in May 2009 they announced that they would be closing the yard altogether and putting Baltija Shipyard in Lithuania up for sale.
+The collapse in world shipping during the Great Recession led Maersk to announce in January 2009 that Odense would concentrate on smaller ships but in May 2009 they announced that they would be closing the yard altogether and putting Baltija Shipbuilding Yard in Lithuania up for sale.
 The last newbuild from Lindø was No.714 Niels Juel, a frigate for the Royal Danish Navy, which was delivered in January 2012.

 After yard closure

 After the closure of the yard in 2012, the site has been transformed to an industrial park housing a large number of companies within the offshore sector; the Lindoe Offshore Renewables Centre.
 Most companies work with production, storage and discharge of large components for offshore and heavy industries.
 The area of more than 1000000 m2, of which 166000 m2 is under roof, combined with the gantry crane and the harbour area makes it ideal for handling heavy industry.